FoE-Info/FoE-Info-Docs/README.md

 # Essential Info for Forge of Empires addicts

-## a chrome extension that monitors game activity
+## a chrome/brave extension that monitors game activity

 Are you a FoE addict ?
 - needs stats for your city ?